 New York City Sightseeing and Firework Cruises

-Windswept unobstructed views, mouthwatering buffets, and live music performances make firework cruises a sure-fire hit every 4th of July.
-Ditch the crowded streets and gaze in wonder at Macy's magnificent display, a glass of champagne in hand, when you book any of the following Big Apple Cruises:
+Windswept unobstructed fireworks viewing, mouthwatering buffets, and live music performances make cruises a sure-fire hit every 4th of July.
+Ditch the crowded streets and gaze in wonder at Macy’s magnificent display, a glass of champagne in hand, when you book any of the following Big Apple Cruises:

 Set sail with one of the most trusted names in sightseeing when celebrating Uncle Sam with Circle Line.
 Circle Line’s 4th of July Cruise is a 4.5-hour adventure down the sparkling Hudson River.
 Then, journey around the tip of Manhattan and catch spellbinding sights of the Empire State Building, the Brooklyn Bridge, One World Trade Center, and the Statue of Liberty.

 Related Post: 5 of the Oldest Bars in New York City

 Raise a glass to the red, white, and blue as you enjoy an open bar of unlimited beer, wine, and soda.* Come hungry as you’ll want to eat your fill of charbroiled burgers, hot dogs, creamy mac and cheese, and cranberry slaw.